 With such a model, “there’s no improper work being performed, we’re better able to control risk, and that process is transparent so everyone knows what’s happening,” he said.

-Rosenberg acknowledged that it’s hard to tackle all four stages at once, especially for Legal Departments who may be new to matter management altogether.
+Rosenberg acknowledged that it’s hard to tackle all four stages at once, especially for Legal Departments who may be new to legal matter management altogether.

 “The key here is to identify the specific points of pain within your own organization and then work from there,” he said.